☰ Menu

 REDI Travel Grant,

-The Society for the History of Technology (SHOT) will once again offer a few Broadening Community travel grants, with applications open to participants at the 2023 annual meeting.
+The Society for the History of Technology (SHOT) will once again offer members a few Broadening Community travel grants, with applications open to participants at her annual meeting.
 Part of a broader effort to combat systemic and epistemic racism at SHOT, this award is intended to facilitate the growth of a more inclusive, intersectional scholarly community.
 Awards support attendance by presenters from minoritized groups, with a special focus on early career scholars from groups underrepresented among annual meeting attendees.
 Applicants may present accepted papers on any topic, period, or region.
-Award amounts will depend on distance travelled, and may combined with other SHOT travel grants to defray the cost of registration, transit, and lodging for the 2023 Annual meeting.
-Deadline 1 August 2023
+Award amounts varying from $500 to $1500 will depend on distance traveled and number of applications.
+REDI Travel grants may be combined with other SHOT travel grants to defray the cost of registration, transit, and lodging.
+Deadline 1 April 2024

 Information required to be entered into the application form:

-The Society for the History of Technology (SHOT) Special Interest Group (SIG) for Women in Technological History (WITH) announces its conference grant for 2023.
-Designed to defray some costs associated with attending the SHOT Annual Meeting (such as lodging, meals, childcare, and other incidental expenses), the grant is open to individuals giving a paper at the 2023 conference.
-The reviewing committee prioritizes work by female-identified scholars as well as feminist scholarship that addresses the presence, actions, activism, and analysis of women and gender in the History of Technology.
+The Society for the History of Technology (SHOT) Special Interest Group (SIG) for Women in Technological History (WITH) announces its conference grant for 2024.
+Designed to defray some costs associated with attending the SHOT Annual Meeting (such as lodging, meals, childcare, and other incidental expenses), the grant is open to individuals giving a paper at the 2024 conference.
+The reviewing committee prioritizes work by female-identified scholars and feminist scholarship that addresses the presence, actions, activism, and analysis of women and gender in the History of Technology.
 Scholars who are new to SHOT and graduate students are particularly encouraged to apply.

 Awardees typically receive a check for $250 with the possibility of additional funds depending on stated need and WITH’s resources.
-Winners will be recognized in Long Beach at the WITH meeting.
+Winners will be recognized in Viña del Mar, Chile, at the WITH meeting.

-To apply, please send 1) a cover letter that incorporates a brief abstract and explains how your application fulfills the grant criteria, a brief budget of anticipated expenses associated with your trip to Long Beach, and a list of any other grants or funding that may offset these expenses, 2) evidence that your paper has been accepted by the SHOT program committee, and 3) a one page curriculum vitae.
+To apply, please send 1) a cover letter that incorporates a brief abstract and explains how your application fulfills the grant criteria, a brief budget of anticipated expenses associated with your trip to Viña del Mar, and a list of any other grants or funding that may offset these expenses, 2) evidence that the SHOT program committee has accepted your paper, and 3) a one-page curriculum vitae.
 All application materials should be forwarded to [email protected].
-The application deadline for the WITH Conference Grant is September 15, 2023.
+The application deadline for the WITH Conference Grant is April 15, 2024.

 For information on SIGs, see: https://www.historyoftechnology.org/special-interest-groups/